Noun. a widely held but false belief or idea

-Yes, some of the myths contradict each other – we’re a diverse community and we know what works for one organisation may not work for another.
+Yes, some of the myths contradict each other – as a diverse community, what works for one organisation may not work for another.
 But we also know that what didn’t work for one organisation may work for another with the benefit of another’s hindsight.

 - “Using cool innovation techniques to generate ideas from the same product people and leaders somehow creates amazing disruptive ideas.”

 - “All innovation is a major change/leap that requires massive effort.
 (It can be cheap and easy to make a difference.)”